 The days are long gone where a buyer will purchase an unimproved parcel without the well being installed and seller being able to evidence quality and quantity.
 All lenders require a water source be determined and buyers are just not willing to take the risks.

-If this list of potential issues is overwhelming, take a deep breath and contact a good agent.
-Realtors assist property owners regularly with all of these issues and their experience will help you process everything as painlessly as possible.
+If this list of potential issues is overwhelming, take a deep breath and contact a good agent such as myself.
+I use my experience to assist property owners regularly with all of these issues and help you process everything as painlessly as possible.

 If you read this entire article, thank you.
 I apologize for the length but there are no shortcuts in real estate.